-In our comprehensive guide that teachers readers how to influence Congress and advocate for your issue, we have a chapter called The Seven Most Effective Ways To Contact Congress.
-After much deliberation, we decided that social media did not make the list.
+In our comprehensive guide that teachers readers how to influence Congress and advocate for your issue, we have a chapter called The Most Effective Ways To Contact Congress.

-Congress also pays attention to what is “trending.”
+While posting individually does not do much to influence policy, members of Congress do pay attention to what is “trending.”
 Popular hashtags like #TaxReform, #LoveWins, #BlackLivesMatter, #BringBackOurGirls, and #NetNeutrality have impacted policy in the United States in some way.

 In addition to using social media to gauge public opinion, members of Congress use social media to speak directly to their constituents.
 It is a useful tool for them to bypass traditional media and communicate with their voters.
 Lawmakers are starting to recognize the importance of social media in discussing their policy positions and explaining their votes to the people.

-However, we decided that social media would not make the list of The Seven Most Effective Ways To Contact Congress because of how much noise is out there on social media.
+However, we decided that social media would not make our list of The Most Effective Ways To Contact Congress because of how much noise is out there on social media.
 Without a large following or a partner organization, it's difficult for an individuals to stand out from the crowd.